Code-Institute-Submissions/Elitept/README.md

 - <a href="https://getbootstrap.com/docs/4.4/components/navbar/" target="_blank">Bootstrap</a>: The actual code can be found on the Bootstrap page.
 #### Landing Page
 - <a href="https://codeinstitute.net/" target="_blank">Code Institute</a>: My landing page took inspiration from the code institute 'Whiskey Drop' mini project.
-- <a href="https://getbootstrap.com/docs/4.4/components/jumbotron/" target="_blank">Bootstrap</a>: The actual code can be found on the Bootstrap page.
+- <a href="https://getbootstrap.com/docs/4.4/components/jumbotron/" target="_blank">Bootstrap Jumbotron</a>: The actual code can be found on the Bootstrap page link I have provided.
 ####  Programs and Trainers
-- <a href="https://getbootstrap.com/docs/4.4/components/card/" target="_blank">Bootstrap</a>: The actual code can be found on the Bootstrap page.
+- <a href="https://getbootstrap.com/docs/4.4/components/card/" target="_blank">Bootstrap Cards</a>: The actual code can be found on the Bootstrap page.
 #### Testimonials
-- <a href="https://getbootstrap.com/docs/4.4/layout/overview/" target="_blank">Bootstrap</a>: Used code for the purposes of the layout.
+- <a href="https://getbootstrap.com/docs/4.4/layout/overview/" target="_blank">Bootstrap Layouts</a>: Used code for the purposes of the layout.
 #### Contact Page
-- <a href="https://getbootstrap.com/docs/4.4/components/forms/" target="_blank">Bootstrap</a>: Used code for the purposes of using the contact form.
+- <a href="https://getbootstrap.com/docs/4.4/components/forms/" target="_blank">Bootstrap Forms</a>: Used code for the purposes of using the contact form.

 ### Media